debajyotidasgupta/Machine-Learning/assignment/naive_bayes/README.md

 `python3 frac.py --help`

 # For giving the input outlier threshhold
-- if the number of outliers in a data is more than threshold then data will be dropped<br>
+- If the number of outliers in a data is more than threshold then the data will be dropped<br>

 - Using the default full dataset <br>
 `python3 main.py`